 “There is a reason why you become the CEO.
 You have value to add,” Click To Tweet he says.
 “My value-add is determining how to best position the organization to meet the needs of millions of people in the future.”

 For Kaiser Permanente, that means nothing short of a revolution in traditional doctor-patient dynamic.

 “The entire health care industry was built on the idea of people coming to our space for care,” he says.
-“Whether that’s a medical office, a hospital or a pharmacy, we’ve designed the health system for people to come in to us for their health needs.
+“Whether that’s a medical office, a hospital, or a pharmacy, we’ve designed the health system for people to come to us for their health needs.
 For the future, what we have to do is push care out to where the patient or member is.
 That’s our reimagined idea—care anywhere.
 What we’re trying to do now—what we will do—is turn this industry upside down.”

 Affordability Above All

 No matter how forward-thinking the vision, Mr. Tyson will not get very far without making cost control priority No. 1.
 Nearly 58 percent of U.S. consumers surveyed said rising health insurance rates add financial strain to them or their family, according to a May 2016 TransUnion survey.
 And three in four are extremely or somewhat concerned about increased costs from health insurers’ 2017 rate proposals.

 “Affordability is the single biggest issue in the industry today,” Mr. Tyson says.
 “The work we have in front of us in the industry is to build a more affordable system that covers and cares for the American people.”